NamanSatish/namansatish.github.io/_projects/proj_2.md

 In the process of creating hybrid images, an essential step involves applying both low-pass and high-pass filters.
 The degree to which these filters affect the image is controlled by a parameter, $$ k $$, which governs the response of the Gaussian filter at the cutoff frequency.

 I derived a specific value of $$ k $$ known as k_half_response, which corresponds to when the Gaussian filter retains 50% of its amplitude at the cutoff frequency.
-This value ensures a smooth transition between frequencies and helps balance the high and low frequency components in the hybrid image.
+This value ensures a smooth transition between frequencies and helps balance the high and low-frequency components in the hybrid image.

 The key equations used are: